 5.6.1.
-Where a petition has been received by the Trust the Chairman shall include the petition as an item for the agenda of the next Board of Directors meeting.
+Where a petition has been received by the Trust the Chair shall include the petition as an item for the agenda of the next Board of Directors meeting.

 5.7.
-Chairman of meeting
+Chair of meeting

 - 5.7.1.
-At any meeting of the Board of Directors, the Chairman, if present, shall preside.
-If the Chairman is absent from the meeting the Deputy Chairman, if there is one and he is present, shall preside.
-If the Chairman and Deputy Chairman are absent such Non-Executive Director as the members of the Board of Directors present shall choose, shall preside. - 5.7.2.
-If the Chairman is absent temporarily on the grounds of a declared conflict of interest the Deputy Chairman, if present, shall preside.
-If the Chairman and Deputy Chairman are absent, or are disqualified from participating, such Non-Executive Director as the members of the Board of Directors present shall choose shall preside during that period. - 5.7.3.
+At any meeting of the Board of Directors, the Chair, if present, shall preside.
+If the Chair is absent from the meeting the Deputy Chair, if there is one and they are present, shall preside.
+If the Chair and Deputy Chair are absent such Non-Executive Director as the members of the Board of Directors present shall choose, shall preside. - 5.7.2.
+If the Chair is absent temporarily on the grounds of a declared conflict of interest the Deputy Chair, if present, shall preside.
+If the Chair and Deputy Chair are absent, or are disqualified from participating, such Non-Executive Director as the members of the Board of Directors present shall choose shall preside during that period. - 5.7.3.
 If any matter for consideration at a meeting of the Board of Directors relates to the interests of the Non-Executive Directors as a class, none of the Non-Executive Directors shall preside over the period of the meeting during which the matter is under discussion.
-The Directors (excluding the Chairman and the Non-Executive Directors) shall elect one of their number to preside during that period, and that person shall exercise all the rights and obligations of the Chairman including, for the avoidance of doubt, the right to exercise a casting vote where the numbers of votes for and against a motion is equal.
+The Directors (excluding the Chair and the Non-Executive Directors) shall elect one of their number to preside during that period, and that person shall exercise all the rights and obligations of the Chair including, for the avoidance of doubt, the right to exercise a casting vote where the numbers of votes for and against a motion is equal.

 5.8.
-Chairman's ruling
+Chair's ruling

 5.8.1.
-Statements of Directors made at meetings of the Board of Directors shall be relevant to the matter under discussion at the material time and subject to SO 2.1, the decision of the chairman of the meeting on questions of order, relevancy, regularity and any other matters shall be final.
+Statements of Directors made at meetings of the Board of Directors shall be relevant to the matter under discussion at the material time and subject to SO 2.1, the decision of the Chair of the meeting on questions of order, relevancy, regularity and any other matters shall be final.